Get Rid of Ants

 To get rid of ants from your home or business premises call 0800 026 0308

+Ants mainly enter properties in search of food or water.
+An invasion usually starts with just one ant entering through a tiny crack, gap or opening in a window, door or the foundations.
+They are particularly attracted to anything sweet so it’s wise to keep the floor clear of spills and crumbs.
+A pet’s water bowl or a potted plant provide them with water.
 The ant leaves behind a scent trail to mark the way to the food or water source.
-This trail will be followed by other ants from its colony and soon hundreds of ants will be marching into your kitchen, single file, resulting in a massive infestation very quickly.
+This trail will be followed by other ants from its colony and soon hundreds of ants will be marching into your home resulting in a massive infestation very quickly.

 Why use a professional company to remove ants?